obsidianmd/obsidian-help/en/Home.md

 cssclasses:
   - list-cards
 ---
 Welcome to the official Obsidian Help site, where you can find tips and guides on how to use [Obsidian](https://obsidian.md).
-For API documentation see visit [Obsidian Developer Docs](https://docs.obsidian.md/).
+For API documentation visit the [Obsidian Developer Docs](https://docs.obsidian.md/).

 You can also browse this site the following languages: